Ursula (The Little Mermaid): The Little Mermaid (1989)

-Ursula debuted in the 1989 animated film The Little Mermaid (where she is voiced by Pat Carroll), as a sea witch who is scheming to take advantage of the ambitions of her youngest niece Princess Ariel in order to get revenge on her older brother King Triton, usurp the throne and turning merpeople into seaweed for her garden.
-When her niece Ariel saves and falls in love with a human named Prince Eric much to her father's chagrin, Ursula temporarily grants her niece's wish to live as a human for three days in return for her voice.
+Ursula debuted in the 1989 animated film The Little Mermaid (where she is voiced by Pat Carroll), as a sea witch who is scheming to take advantage of the ambitions of Princess Ariel in order to get revenge on King Triton, usurp the throne and turning merpeople into polyps for her garden.
+When Ariel saves and falls in love with a human prince named Eric much to her father's chagrin, Ursula temporarily grants Ariel's wish to live as a human for three days in return for her voice.
 If she successfully earns a kiss from Eric by the end of the third day, Ariel will remain human permanently; if she fails, she will turn back into a mermaid and belong to Ursula forever.
 However, Ursula is determined to sabotage Ariel's and Eric's budding romance at any cost; when she realizes that Ariel and Eric are actually falling in love, Ursula transforms herself into a beautiful young woman named "Vanessa" and hypnotizes Eric, tricking him into agreeing to marry her instead.
 Ariel manages to thwart Ursula and Eric's wedding.
 Eric realizes that it was Ariel who saved him when her voice returns to her and is about to kiss her, but as the sun sets Ariel transforms back into a mermaid and is captured by Ursula.
 Triton confronts Ursula and agrees to give up himself and his magical trident in return for Ariel's freedom.
 Ursula then uses the trident to expand into monstrous proportions and attempts to kill Ariel and Eric, but Eric manages to impale Ursula with the splintered bowsprit of a wrecked ship, and she dies.
 With Ursula gone, her powers cease, the merpeople turn back to normal, Triton's power is restored, and Ariel marries Eric once she is permanently transformed into a human.